-Information on where and how taxi ranks should be located and how much fares should be.
+Information on where and how taxi ranks should be located.

 A taxi rank is recognised by bay markings and the word 'TAXI' painted on the road surface or on signs adjacent to the carriageway.
 Single and double yellow lines and kerb markings indicating loading restrictions may also protect the rank.